On the 51st Anniversary of the Stonewall Riots, Let’s Honor the Queer Women of Color Responsible

 This post is also available in: Français

 Today is the anniversary of the Stonewall Riots, the reason why we celebrate Pride Month in June.
-And though Pride these days is more like a celebration, it’s important to remember that when it began as a commemoration of Stonewall, Pride was a protest.
+And though Pride these days is more like a celebration, it’s important to remember that when it began as a commemoration of the Stonewall Uprising, Pride was a protest.
 Let’s also remember that we’ve got three queer women of color to thank for that fateful night in 1969, and Pride itself.

 The History of Stonewall: A Brief Primer